Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Proposed LEM framework: A multi-product combinatorial exchange

 \end{theorem}

-Thus, with an increase in prosumers, social welfare $p^\star$ increases, and the relative duality gap $\rho^\text{dual}:=(g^\star - p^\star)/p^\star$ vanishes, making problem~\eqref{eq:marketmodel} approximately concave.
-Based on these results, we establish the validity of linear prices in \acp{LEM} with a large number of heterogeneous prosumers and the supporting numerical evidence is presented in Section~\ref{sec:numexp}.
+Thus, with an increase in prosumers, $p^\star$ increases, and the relative duality gap $\rho^\text{dual}:=(g^\star - p^\star)/p^\star$ vanishes, making problem~\eqref{eq:marketmodel} approximately concave.
+Based on these results, we establish the validity of linear pricing in \acp{LEM} with a large number of heterogeneous prosumers and the supporting numerical evidence is presented in Section~\ref{sec:numexp}.